mmistakes/minimal-mistakes/_posts/2023-07-19-multiplicative-smoothing.md

 The $$\mathsf{confidenceGap}$$ function computes the difference between the first and second highest confidence classes.
 A greater confidence gap indicates that $$f$$ is more confident about its prediction, and that the second-best choice does not even come close.

-However, the above criteria are contingent on the classifier $$f$$ satisfying the relevant Lipschitz smoothness, which does not hold for most existing and popular classifiers.
+However, the above criteria are contingent on the classifier $$f$$ satisfying the relevant Lipschitz smoothness, which does not hold for most existing and popular classifiers!
 This thereby motivates using a smoothing method, like MuS, to impose such smoothness properties.